-NOTE 9.
+NOTE 7.
 Rating Category

-Please note, a Material Change of Use approval may result in an adjustment to a property's rating category.
+Please note, a Material Change of Use approval may result in an adjustment to a property's rating category, particularly in residential and rural zones.
 Please contact Council's Rates Department should you require further information.